shcaudill/website/readme.md

 ### Summary
 ***

 Welcome to the design and development portfolio of Sean Caudill.
-Visit the (old) site at [seancaudill.com](https://seancaudill.com).
+Visit here: [seancaudill.com](https://seancaudill.com).

 I'm developing my site using [Bootstrap](https://getbootstrap.com/).
 To test it out yourself just run `$ gulp` in the project's root directory:

 &nbsp;

 ### Updates

+***

+3/15/22: Adding homepage sections and updating navigation.

+***

+3/7/22: Updated job title, getting back into the groove.

+***

+12/6/21: Fixing html and modifying spacers.

 ***